Kremlin silent on timing of second tranche of Ukraine bailout

-MOSCOW The Kremlin deflected questions on Wednesday about when Russia would release the second installment of a $15-billion bailout package for Ukraine, saying ending the violent upheaval was the main priority.
+MOSCOW The Kremlin deflected questions on Wednesday about when Russia would release the second instalment of a $15-billion (8 billion pounds) bailout package for Ukraine, saying ending the violent upheaval was the main priority.

 Russian Finance Minister Anton Siluanov said on Monday that Moscow would buy $2 billion of Ukrainian eurobonds this week and a Ukrainian government source had said Kiev expected the money to arrive on Wednesday.

-But, asked about the second installment, President Vladimir Putin's spokesman, Dmitry Peskov, told reporters he could not comment and went on instead to underline that the most important thing was ending the violence.
+But, asked about the second instalment, President Vladimir Putin's spokesman, Dmitry Peskov, told reporters he could not comment and went on instead to underline that the most important thing was ending the violence.

 "One thing is clear: In a situation in which extremists elements are (causing) what is happening in Ukraine, resolving the situation is the priority," Peskov said.